iamimmanuelraj/Kernel_Rebaser/README.md

 # Terms Of Use

-This is Only For debugging Purposes.
+This is Only For Lazy people and people who like to automate stuff like me.

 If you use It For Deploying Your Account Might Get Ban.

-We Are Not Responsible For Any Action Taken By GitHub.
+I Am Not Responsible For Any Action Taken By GitHub.